dylandoamaral/qush/README.md

 acp is my own CLI to add, commit and push in one line.

+## Why this project

+- because I was boring
+- because I was lazy and using add then commit then push was not optimized
+- because it forces me to respect a line of conduct for my commits
+- because I can
+- because I wanted to use typescript for one of my project

 ## How it works

 install acp globally